Restricted Stock

 Essentially, the grant date entry would not be recorded in the company’s books, but the information is still necessary in order to estimate the stock-based compensation expense.

-Restricted stock is considered gross income in regard to taxation.
-Furthermore, this income is recognized on the vesting date of the stocks.
+Restricted stock awards are considered ordinary income with regard to ordinary income tax.
+Furthermore, this income is usually recognized on the vesting date of the restricted stock.
 The vesting date is the date on which the stock can be transferred or sold by the grantee.